Compare the election platforms and promises from Ontario's 4 major parties

 Education

-The party hasn't released any details of its education plans.
-The government announced $1.3 billion in spending to build or expand 45 schools just before the election.
+PC Leader Doug Ford's party hasn't released any details of its education plans.
+The government announced $1.3 billion in spending to build or expand 45 schools just before the election, which is happening more than a year before Ontarians expected to go to the polls.

-The NDP wants to spend $830 million more per year to take care of the province’s school repair to-do list, hire more staff, make a province-wide school food program featuring fresh products from the province, end streaming (making students choose "applied" or "academic" tracks) and spend in French education and school transportation.
+Leader Marit Stiles's party wants to spend $830 million more per year to take care of the province’s school repair to-do list.
+It would hire more staff, make a province-wide school food program featuring fresh products from the province, end streaming (making students choose "applied" or "academic" tracks) and spend in French education and school transportation.

 The party says it would permanently increase base funding for Ontario's post-secondary sector, better fund the Ontario Student Assistance Plan (OSAP), wipe out student loan interest and convert loans to grants.

-The Liberals say they will fund post-secondary schools so they don’t have to rely on international student tuition.
+The Liberals under Bonnie Crombie say they will fund post-secondary schools so they don’t have to rely on international student tuition.
 They’d also cap international student enrolment at 10 per cent of each school’s student body.

 The party would eliminate OSAP loan interest and not require payback until recipients make at least $50,000 a year.